 In high school, before texting was really even a thing, we used to keep a notebook that we’d trade between each other, writing our deepest thoughts and secrets, spilling our hopes and fears and questions about life and love.
 We’d reply to each other with encouragement or advice, and then proceed to talk about our own problems again and again.
 It’s no wonder that the sentiment continued for years and years.
 Our friendship started off with honest and open vulnerability from the second we met.

 One summer in college, we were both experiencing heart-wrenching breakups.
 Together, we channeled our despair into hope by creating a collage of encouragement.
-We scribbled quotes, phrases and advice we wished we could tell ourselves before things went so wrong.
+We scribbled quotes, phrases, and advice we wished we could tell ourselves before things went so wrong.
 Like, “Never make someone a priority when all you are to them is an option.”
-We worked together piecing scraps of magazines photos and letters onto a black mounting board that I had leftover from an art project.
+We worked together, piecing scraps of magazine photos and letters onto a black mounting board that I had leftover from an art project.
 When it was all done, the closeness we felt experiencing mutual heartbreak but also mutual empowerment that we would be okay bonded us together even more.

 “When the character of a man is not clear to you, look at his friends.”
 This Japanese proverb rings so true.
 Your friends shape who you are.
 They have tremendous influence over the person you are becoming.
-So, want to thrive in life?
+So, want to thrive in life and friendship?
 Build up your friendships that are positive, authentic and inspiring.
 Surround yourself with people who pour love, time, energy, and acceptance into you.
 And do the same for them.